 Can tourists buy cannabis in Vermont during fall foliage season?

 Yes.
 Vermont allows anyone 21 or older with a valid government-issued ID to purchase cannabis year-round, including during peak fall foliage.
-However, you cannot transport cannabis out of Vermont or use it in public spaces like state parks or scenic overlooks.
+As of July 1, 2026, the purchase limit is 2 ounces per transaction under Act 176.
+You cannot transport cannabis out of Vermont or use it in public spaces like state parks or scenic overlooks.
+See our Vermont cannabis tourist FAQ for full details.

 Can I use cannabis while enjoying fall foliage in Vermont?